amyroberson/WeatherApp/WeatherApp.md

 App Description
 -------------------
 WeatherApp simply displays the basic weather details in a clean, concise.
 Check the current temperature and chance of rain for your location, while also being able to view the forecast for the next 4 days.
-WeatherApp will also send you alerts to keep you up to date on your area's weather conditions.
+WeatherApp will also send you alert to keep you up to date on your area's weather conditions.

 ----------